mattsmith/sass-live/README.md

 Live/Dynamic Compilation of Sass for Ruby on Rails.
 Ideal for when user's of your system can provide css customization values.

-sass-live provides an endpoint (routes, controller & action) that'll generate and cache dynamic css.
+sass_live provides an endpoint (routes, controller & action) that'll generate and cache dynamic css.

 The data used to customize your css can be provided as an injectable dependency.
 See [Configuration](#configuration) for more details.